SaltysKing/dfdfdfd/README.md

 ## Upcoming features:
 - Add all icon states for Descriptive Forecasts (currently it's just the cloudy icon)
-- Add forecast chart view by days.
-I'll add in the active state on the day cards below the chart.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).